Teyras/MT/stability_report/text.md

 ![A scatter plot of time measurements with fixed CPU affinities grouped by isolation for chosen setups and workloads with points color-coded by parallel worker \label{isolation-comparison-taskset}](isolation-comparison-taskset.png)

 Process schedulers in modern operating systems for multi-CPU systems are complex software that relies on sophisticated algorithms.
 Trying to bypass the scheduler by pinning worker processes to CPUs with taskset would not be generally recommended.
-However, schedulers are not concerned about measurement stability when they assign processes to CPU cores, so it makes sense to examine the effects of setting the CPU affinity explicitly.
+However, schedulers are typically not concerned with measurement stability when they assign processes to CPU cores, so it makes sense to examine the effects of setting the CPU affinity explicitly.

 <!-- TODO some citation would be lovely here -->